 This day has proven to be a day of draws in our history, with nine of our 22 first-class matches ending in stalemate, including four of the last seven.

 2019 – We were held 1-1 by West Ham United at the London Stadium.
-Sadio Mane opened the scoring, with Michail Antonio equalising inside half an hour.
+Sadio Mané opened the scoring, with Michail Antonio equalising inside half an hour, the latest of his five goals past us to date.
 This cut our lead at the top of the table to three points.

 1984 - Our game at Sunderland ended goalless.

 1967 - We also drew there, with Ron Yeats and Peter Thompson netting.
 John O’Hare struck the first of his six goals past us, with Bobby Kerr also scoring.